How to Avoid Hidden Toll Fees When Renting a Car

 Enterprise

 Enterprise, the world's largest rental car company, handles tolls using a direct bill method plus a convenience fee.
 The fees for its TollPass Service vary based on the rental state and whether the location is airport-based.
-(Check out the TollPass Coverage Map to ensure it applies to where you’ll be traveling.)
-Most daily fees range from $3.95 to $4.95 and are capped at $30 per rental period.
-Note that renters in Chicago, however, will pay more.
-Airport renters and those at select downtown Chicago locations can be charged up to $11.99 daily.
-In contrast, most non-airport locations in Chicago charge $10.99 daily.
+(Check out the TollPass Coverage Map to ensure it applies to where you’ll be traveling).
+TollPass convenience charge $4.95 per day with a rental-period maximum of $34.65 (and transponder-rental option at $4.95/day); regional/airport exceptions still apply.

 Sixt

-A German rental car company, Sixt has been making major inroads in the rental car market here in the U.S. Sixt’s prepaid toll program, called Express Tolls Unlimited, also offers an unlimited toll plan for $12.99 per day.
-Like its competitors, Sixt adds this fee for each day of your rental regardless of toll activity.
-Drive without this package, and you’ll pay actual toll costs plus an administrative fee of $9.99 per usage day, up to a maximum amount of $90 per rental agreement.
+A German rental car company, Sixt has been making major inroads in the rental car market here in the U.S. Sixt’s prepaid toll program, called Express Tolls Unlimited, also offers an unlimited toll plan for $15.99 per day, capped at $99 when you don’t opt into a toll package; Express/Unlimited packages are offered but prepaid/unlimited daily prices vary by branch.

 Easy ways to save on tolls